Important Disclosure — Please Read

 💰

-A federal registered account for first time buyers.
-Contributions are generally tax deductible and qualifying withdrawals are tax free, subject to program rules and eligibility.
+A federal registered account for first-time buyers.
+Contributions are generally tax-deductible and qualifying withdrawals are tax-free, subject to program rules and eligibility.
+Consult a financial advisor for details.

 📊